Pensioner Mortgages For 60, 65, 70, Or 80-Year-Olds

 What is a retirement mortgage?

-It is a mortgage for retired people with very similar terms to mortgages for younger people.
+It is a mortgage for retirees with terms very similar to those of mortgages for younger people.
 You still have to prove income, and the rates will be higher if you have poor credit.

 Can I get a 100% mortgage at 60?

 Yes, if you have another property or additional security to pledge as collateral.
-Also, some mortgages have a part mortgage, part unsecured personal loan.
+Also, some mortgages are a mix of a mortgage and an unsecured personal loan.

 What mortgages can a pensioner get?

-They can get mortgages at low rates, very similar to younger people, and in a very similar way, pensioners have to prove personal income for the rest of their life.
+They can get mortgages at low rates, very similar to younger people, and in a very similar way, pensioners have to prove personal income for the rest of their lives.

 Is it easy for a pensioner to get a mortgage?